Deer Creek Intake Project

 Intake Project Summary Points

-The Deer Creek Dam intake and guard gates infrastructure conveys a significant portion of the drinking water, secondary irrigation water, and agricultural water for 1,500,000 people in Utah (half of the state’s population).
+The Deer Creek Dam intake and guard gates infrastructure conveys a significant portion of the drinking water, secondary irrigation water, industrial and agricultural water for 1,500,000 people in Utah (half of the state’s population).

 - The dam foundation and spillway gates were brought up to seismic standards in 2007 to improve Dam Safety, but the intake and guard gates were not.
 This project will mitigate this risk.